GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdToughnessDominated/Example.rst

 Defining the initial fracture
 -----------------------------------------------------------

-The initial fracture is defined by a nodeset occupying a small area where the KGD fracture starts to propagate as:
+The initial fracture is defined by a nodeset occupying a small area where the KGD fracture starts to propagate:

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/kgdToughnessDominated_Example.xml
   :language: xml
   :start-after: <!-- Sphinx_Geometry_InitFracture -->
   :end-before:  <!-- Sphinx_Geometry_InitFracture_End -->

-This initial ``ruptureState`` condition is defined for this area by the following ``FieldSpecification`` block:
+This initial ``ruptureState`` condition must be specified for this area in the following ``FieldSpecification`` block:

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/kgdToughnessDominated_Base.xml
   :language: xml